Unwanted Beauty

 About the Book

-Kaplan approaches this art from multiple perspectives, including the works by Holocaust survivors, and analyzes how art contributes to survival and how it functions within memory and history.
-Unwanted Beauty addresses the literary work of Paul Celan, Charlotte Delbo, Jorge Semprun, and Edmond Jabès; the visual art of Christian Boltanski and Anselm Kiefer; and the monuments and museums of Peter Eisenman, Jochen Gerz, Esther Shalev-Gerz, and James Ingo Freed and finds that the aesthetic pleasures in these complex and multivalent texts can transform memory in enlivening ways and open these traumatic historical events to deeper understanding.
+Brett Ashley Kaplan explores these difficult questions by analyzing a wide range of Holocaust representations.
+Approaching a wide range of works, Kaplan uses multiple perspectives to look at how art contributes to survival and how it functions within memory and history.
+Kaplan addresses the literary work of Paul Celan, Charlotte Delbo, Jorge Semprun, and Edmond Jabès; the visual art of Christian Boltanski and Anselm Kiefer; and the monuments and museums of Peter Eisenman, Jochen Gerz, Esther Shalev-Gerz, and James Ingo Freed.
+As she shows, the aesthetic pleasures in these complex and multivalent texts can transform memory in enlivening ways and open traumatic historical events to deeper understanding.

 About the Author